william--tan/LIRI/README.md

 ##### Basic useful feature list:

- * Utlizes the Twitter API to get the 20 most recent tweets
+ * Utilizes the Twitter API to get the 20 most recent tweets
  * Get a list of songs by searching from the Spotify Web API
  * Find a movie (using 'Request') from the OMDB API
  * Reads from a .txt File to run commands